qoobaa/bridge/README.md

 You can create Score object passing 3 arguments:
 ```
-Bridge::Score.new(:contract => "6NTX", :vulnerable => true, :tricks => "=")
+Bridge::Score.new("6NTXN", "BOTH", "=")
 ```

 Arguments:

-* :contract -- String, where first sign is level, second suit (C D H S NT) and optional double or redouble (X or XX)
+* contract -- String, where first sign is level, second suit (C D H S NT), optional double or redouble (X or XX) and declarer at the end
-* :vulnerable -- Boolean, declarer is vulnerable? (default is false)
+* vulnerable -- String, ["NONE", "EW", "NS", "BOTH"]
-* :tricks -- Integer or String, when Integer is passed it's number of tricks taken by declarer side, String can be relative to contract level i.e. "+1", "-2", "="
+* tricks -- Integer or String, when Integer is passed it's number of tricks taken by declarer side, String can be relative to contract level i.e. "+1", "-2", "="

 Methods: